dbriones49/Azure-SOC/README.md

 # Provisioned an attack VM
 An "attack" VM was created to attempt to access the windows VM, and the Linux SQL Server.
+These attempts tgriggered log activity.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/2e40d81c-17a6-4dd9-b1dc-ef8a4ac636a5)